holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Return to the original architecture and run a client learning-rate sweep around the current best FedAvgM stack: `--lr 0.03` and `0.07` with all fixed budget fields unchanged.
+Run a small client weight-decay sweep around the current best FedAvgM stack: `--weight_decay 1e-4` and `5e-4` with all fixed budget fields unchanged.